-1 Image: Construct on the state of th

-ge system: Ext 223

-94552 8038

-0151 9292539

-BY RADIO

-94552 8036 / 0151 9294926

-Include: Number of casualties and whether life is at risk.
-Types of injury if known (e.g. gunshot wound etc.)

-Position a guide on the road at the back of the range to meet the ambulance.
-The Guardroom will escort the ambulance to meet your guide who will lead them to the casualty.

-Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO, AINC and Def AIB Land (Ops) (Are always to be informed).

-CORDON THE AREA AND GATHER EVIDENCE 5 Protect evidence.
-Everything is to remain in situ until seen by investigators.
-Personnel are to mark their position with a helmet or PLCE.
-Record weapon details.
-Damaged weapons, lodged bullets, empty cases are to be left where they fell.
-(If necessary seek Armourer assistance).
+to carried at all times by the RCO and • 1 ON THE COMMAND "STOP, STOP" Stop all firing and movement and await instructions from the Safety Staff.
+2 GIVE FIRST AID AND GET MED ICAL HELD (If required) Implement the medical e implement the medical e mergency plan.
+3 ENSURE WEAPON SAFETY AND DDESERVE EVIDENCE 3 Do not attempt to unload, make safe, strip or clean any weapon involve risk to nersonnel) or alter bearing, range or elevation setting.
+(If n risk to personner, or and bearing, range of distration seating. (if it occounty move percention to carety) 4 INFORM AND SEE K ADVICE (This is a Unit responsibility.
+Using the detail reco rded in Figure 2-2 of Pam 21 will assist) , , , , CONTACT RANGE CONTROL (DO NOT DIAL .
+999 - Leave that to Range Control) • When Firing is taking place and & Training Range system: Ext 223 Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1530 Cut 0000 1000 At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926 (manned 24/7) (mainica 2-77) Include: Number of casualties a nd whether life is at risk. n (e.g. gunshot wound etc.) 7.
+V. (13 31 1 11 11 11 11) Position a guide on the road at the back of the range to meet the ambulance.
+The Guardroom will escort the ambulance to meet yo our guide who will lead them to the cas ualty.
+Inform the EXERCISE DIRECTOR AND ATO, AINC and Def AIB Land (Ops) Def AIB Land Eng and SIB RMP (On SASC) Def AIB Land (Ops) advice).
+5 CORDON THE AREA AND G ATHER EVIDENCE Protect evidence.
+Everything is to remain in situ until seen by investigat ors.
+Personnel are to mark their position v vith a helmet or PLCE. · Record weapon details.
+Damaged weapons, lodged bullets, empty case es are to be left where they fell.
+(If necessa ary seek Armourer assistance).
 Identify witnesses.
-To prevent influencing, stop discussion and separate witnesses.
-Witnesses are to produce a brief written account of the events.
+To prevent influencing, stop discussion and separate e witnesses.
+Witnesses are to produce a b orief written account of the events.
 Make a sketch map for the investigators.
-Record the position of all fragments and personnel (injured and witnesses), stating the direction they were facing, their stance, weapon state and the direction of their weapon.
-6 CONTROL AMMUNITION AND EVIDENCE Record the ADAC, designation and BKI of the ammunition, It is to be segregated and not used again unless approved by ATO.
-Misfires/Blinds are to be destroyed in accordance with this pamphlet and ATO instructions and reported to ATO using Figure 4 detail.
-Only after all investigating agencies have been consulted should the ATO authorise clearance of the scene.
-SUSPENSION OF RANGE STAFF 7 All Range Staff directly involved are temporarily suspended, pending investigation.
-RECORD THE ACCIDENT/INCIDENT IN THE LAND RANGE LOG 906 Or 906A 8 This is the Conducting Officers responsibility MOD 510 are Mandatory for Regulars & Reserves, MOD 492 for Cadet Forces USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING) 9.
-16 years and over: Southport General Hospital 01704 547471 a.
+Record the position of all fragr es), stating the direction they were facing, their stance, weapon state and the direction ot their weapon.
+CONTROL AND INTO AND EVIDENCE 6 CONTROL AMMUNITION aved by ATO Record the ADAC, designation and BKI of the ammunition, It is to be se Misfires/Blinds are to be destroyed in accordance with this pamphlet an Only after all investigating agencies have been consulted should the AT ising rigure 4 detall.
+Thy artor an investigating agenoies have been consulted should the AT C admonso ordinarios of the socie.
+7 SUSPENSION OF RA NGE STAFF ' All Range Staff directly involved are temporari g.
+Stan and any street are temporari , ,, ,,, 8 RECORD THE ACCIDENT/INCIDENT IN TH E LAND RANGE LOG 906 0r 906A This is the Conducting Office MOD 510 are Mandatory for Regulars & Rese Forces mob or are manuatory for Negulars & Nest ives, mod 432 for cadet i 01003 9.
+HISEELII NIIMDEDS EOD MON EMEDOEM CV /I E NOT LIFE TUDE ATENING 9. a.
+16 years and over: Southport General Hospital 01704 547471 b.
+Under 16: Ormskirk General Hospital 01695 577111 b.
+Under 16: Ormskirk General Hospital U 1030 3//TT1

-b.